FlexibleEngineCloud/FE-landingzone/terraform/scenario/north-south-filtering-multi-vpc/README.md

 # Multi VPC North-South Filtering:
 This is a guide to implementing a multi VPC North-South Filtering for your Flexible Engine (FE) infrastructure. by controlling traffic flow between your On-Premise and your FE infrastructure.
 <br/>
-This architecture uses an open source firewall (pfsense) deployed on an ECS instance using an pre-built IMS image, allowing only authorized traffic to enter and leave the LAN network on FE infastructure.
+This architecture uses an open source firewall (pfsense) deployed on an ECS instance using an pre-built IMS image, allowing only authorized traffic to enter and leave the LAN/Private network on FE infastructure.
 <br/>
 This documentation will provide an overview of this architecture and its components.